AmaanullahSeetal/Advanced-Java-Text-Editor/README.md

 # Advanced Java Text Editor

 ## Description
-- This is a GUI-based Java editor
+- This is a GUI-based Java text editor
 - It has an in-built API for the addition of plugins to extend its base functionalities

 <div align="center">